jbcodeforce/ML-studies/docs/ml/generative-ai.md

 training data, and tracks relationships in sequential data like the words in this sentence to develop some understanding of the real world.

+???- info "Difference between ML and LLM"
+    * **Foundational Models** can perform many tasks because they contain a large number of parameters that make them capable of learning complex concepts.
+And through their pre-training exposure to **i**nternet-scale** data in all its various forms and myriad of patterns, FMs learn to apply their knowledge within a wide range of contexts.
+    * **Regular models** are trained for one **specific task**, like image classification or speech recognition.
+ML models require lots of **labeled data** relevant to their task.

 The largest pre-trained model in 2019 (BERT) was 330M parameters while the state-of-the-art LLM in 2022 is 540B parameters.

 A transformer-based model has an encoder component that converts the input text into embeddings (mathematical representations), and a decoder component that consumes these embeddings to emit some output text.
 Transformers process the entire input all at once during the learning cycle, and therefore can be parallelized.